Xilonz/trellis-backup-role/README.md

 This role is made to be used with [Trellis](https://roots.io/trellis/).

-It allows to set up automated backup using [duplicity](http://duplicity.nongnu.org/).
+It allows to set up automated backup using [duply](https://duply.net/).

+It will :
+* install duplicity and duply
+* for each `wordpress_site` configured, it will install two duply profiles
+    * one for database
+    * one for uploads

+It does not backup website code.
+If you need to restore, you must first deploy your website on a new server, and then restore your database and uploads.

 ## Get Started